jperon/lyluatex/lyluatex.md

 ### Automatic Wrapping of Music Expressions {#autowrap}

 \lyOption{fragment}{true}
-With this default option, the input code is wrapped between `{ }`, so that you can directly enter simple code, for example:
+With this option set to \option{true}, the input code is wrapped between `{ }`, so that you can directly enter simple code, for example:

 ```TeX
 \lilypond{a' b' c'}
 ```

-This option cannot be enabled with `\lilypondfile`.
+This option defaults to `true` with \cmd{lilypond} and `lilypond` environment, to `false` with \cmd{lilypondfile}.
 It will be automatically disabled if a `\book`, `\header`, `\layout`, `\paper` or `\score` block is found within the input code; but in some cases, it will be necessary to explicitly disable it with \option{fragment=false} or its equivalent \option{nofragment}.

+\option{nofragment} and \option{relative} are mutually exclusive;
+the locally-defined option will take precedence over the globally-defined one, and if both are defined at the same level, the result will be random.

 ### Font Handling